-Prerequisite: (R) (W), DBM 2313 Database Back Up and Recovery or by evaluation. §
+Prerequisite: (R) (W), DBM 2313 or by evaluation. §

 2 CREDITS The student will demonstrate specific competencies in configuring the network connection between the client system and the database server using a variety of strategies.
 The student will demonstrate an understanding of networking architecture, networking products and tools, and application deployment strategies.
+Note: This course satisfies the computer proficiency requirement.